Skip to main content

 Policy controlsIf a permanent package store is used with the Docker image, users can modify policies through local configuration files.Any existing policy configuration for the user's organization and group on the Portal automatically applies.

 ReportsUsers can choose the report format(s) they want to generate, and automatically save the reports to local storage or as pipeline artifacts.Users can choose the report format(s) they want to generate and save them to local storage or as pipeline artifacts.
-The HTML report (rl-html format) is always generated, but it's accessible only in the Portal web interface.
-By default, the direct link to the HTML report on a Portal instance is included in the Docker command output.
+The SAFE report (rl-html format) is always generated, but it's accessible only in the Portal web interface.
+By default, the direct link to the SAFE report on a Portal instance is included in the Docker command output.

 Accounts and licensingA valid rl-secure license with site key is required to use the Docker image.
 The size of analyzed files is deducted from the monthly analysis capacity tied to the user's rl-secure account.An active Portal account with a Personal Access Token is required to use the Docker image.
 The size of analyzed files is deducted from the monthly limit configured for the user's group and designated for projects.